oqyh/cs2-Private-Plugins/cs2-Advertisements-GoldKingZ/README.md

 {

 	//Key To Active Plugin
 	"KEY": "",

 	//-----------------------------------------------------------------------------------

 	//Enable MySql?
-Located In Advertisements-GoldKingZ/config/MySql_Settings.json Enable_MySql = false,
+Located In Advertisements-GoldKingZ/config/MySql_Settings.json
+	"Enable_MySql": false,

-  //Default Server Language Uses In Advertisements-GoldKingZ/lang/en.json DefaultServerLanguage = "en",
+	//Default Server Language Uses In Advertisements-GoldKingZ/lang/en.json
+	"DefaultServerLanguage": "en",

-  //Allow These Groups Only To Change Lang (Make It Empty "" To Let AnyOne) ChangeLangFlags  = "@css/vip,#css/vip",
+	//Allow These Groups Only To Change Lang (Make It Empty "" To Let AnyOne) "ChangeLangFlags": "@css/vip,#css/vip",

-  //Commands In Game To Change Lang ChangeLangCommandsInGame = "!langs,!lang",
+	//Commands In Game To Change Lang
+	"ChangeLangCommandsInGame": "!langs,!lang",

-  //Allow These Groups Only To Toggle On/Off Client Side Lang (Make It Empty "" To Let AnyOne) ToggleAdsFlags = "@css/vvip,#css/vvip",
+	//Allow These Groups Only To Toggle On/Off Client Side Lang (Make It Empty "" To Let AnyOne) "ToggleAdsFlags": "@css/vvip,#css/vvip",

-  //Commands In Game To Toggle On/Off Client Side ToggleAdsCommandsInGame  = "!ad,!ads",
+	//Commands In Game To Toggle On/Off Client Side "ToggleAdsCommandsInGame": "!ad,!ads",

 	//Auto Translate Depend Where Client From Depend Country Lang Mapping Located In Advertisements-GoldKingZ/config/Language_Settings.json
 	//false = Server Owner Should Add Many Lang In Advertisements-GoldKingZ/lang/ To Let Client Change Their Ad Lang (ChangeLangCommandsInGame) If Not Found Will Go Back To DefaultServerLanguage
 	//true = Will Get DefaultServerLanguage And Auto Translate Depend (Language_Settings.json) But If Client ChangeLangCommandsInGame This Will Get Skipped And Auto Translate To What Language He Want
-  AutoTranslateDefaultServerToClientCountry = false,
+	"AutoTranslateDefaultServerToClientCountry": false,

 	//Send Message Every X Mins
-  SendMessageEveryXMins = 5,
+	"SendMessageEveryXMins": 5,

 	//true = Send Random Messages But Not Duplicated
-  //false = Send From Top To Bottom Messages Order SendRandomMessages = false,
+	//false = Send From Top To Bottom Messages Order "SendRandomMessages": false,

-  //Auto Remove Player Cookie Older Than X Days (Inactive Players) AutoRemovePlayerCookieOlderThanXDays = 7,
+	//Auto Remove Player Cookie Older Than X Days (Inactive Players) "AutoRemovePlayerCookieOlderThanXDays": 7,

-  //Auto Remove Player MySql Older Than X Days (Inactive Players) AutoRemovePlayerMySqlOlderThanXDays = 7,
+	//Auto Remove Player MySql Older Than X Days (Inactive Players) "AutoRemovePlayerMySqlOlderThanXDays": 7,

 	//-----------------------------------------------------------------------------------

-  //Allow These Groups Only To Wall Text (Make It Empty "" To Let AnyOne) Test_WallText_Flags  = "@css/vip,#css/vip",
+	//Allow These Groups Only To Wall Text (Make It Empty "" To Let AnyOne) "Test_WallText_Flags": "@css/vip,#css/vip",

-  //Commands In Game To Wall Text Test_WallText_CommandsInGame  = "!walltext,!wt",
+	//Commands In Game To Wall Text
+	"Test_WallText_CommandsInGame": "!walltext,!wt",

-  //After Test Wall Text Remove It In X Sec Test_WallText_DeleteTimeInXSec  = 10,
+	//After Test Wall Text Remove It In X Sec "Test_WallText_DeleteTimeInXSec": 10,

-  //Allow These Groups Only To Wall Logo (Make It Empty "" To Let AnyOne) Test_WallLogo_Flags  = "@css/vip,#css/vip",
+	//Allow These Groups Only To Wall Logo (Make It Empty "" To Let AnyOne) "Test_WallLogo_Flags": "@css/vip,#css/vip",

-  //Commands In Game To Wall Logo Test_WallLogo_CommandsInGame  = "!walllogo,!wl",
+	//Commands In Game To Wall Logo
+	"Test_WallLogo_CommandsInGame": "!walllogo,!wl",

-  //After Test Wall Logo Remove It In X Sec Test_WallLogo_DeleteTimeInXSec  = 10,
+	//After Test Wall Logo Remove It In X Sec "Test_WallLogo_DeleteTimeInXSec": 10,

-  //Allow These Groups Only To Player Text (Make It Empty "" To Let AnyOne) Test_PlayerText_Flags  = "@css/vip,#css/vip",
+	//Allow These Groups Only To Player Text (Make It Empty "" To Let AnyOne) "Test_PlayerText_Flags": "@css/vip,#css/vip",

-  //Commands In Game To Player Text Test_PlayerText_CommandsInGame  = "!playertext,!pt",
+	//Commands In Game To Player Text
+	"Test_PlayerText_CommandsInGame": "!playertext,!pt",

-  //After Test Player Text Remove It In X Sec Test_PlayerText_DeleteTimeInXSec  = 10,
+	//After Test Player Text Remove It In X Sec "Test_PlayerText_DeleteTimeInXSec": 10,

-  //Allow These Groups Only To Player Logo (Make It Empty "" To Let AnyOne) Test_PlayerLogo_Flags  = "@css/vip,#css/vip",
+	//Allow These Groups Only To Player Logo (Make It Empty "" To Let AnyOne) "Test_PlayerLogo_Flags": "@css/vip,#css/vip",

-  //Commands In Game To Player Logo Test_PlayerLogo_CommandsInGame  = "!playerlogo,!pl",
+	//Commands In Game To Player Logo
+	"Test_PlayerLogo_CommandsInGame": "!playerlogo,!pl",

-  //After Test Player Logo Logo Remove It In X Sec Test_PlayerLogo_DeleteTimeInXSec  = 10,
+	//After Test Player Logo Remove It In X Sec "Test_PlayerLogo_DeleteTimeInXSec": 10,

 	//-----------------------------------------------------------------------------------

-  //Enable Debug Will Print Server Console If You Face Any Issue EnableDebug = false,
+	//Enable Debug Will Print Server Console If You Face Any Issue "EnableDebug": false,

 }

 ```